fullstorydev/fullstory-react-library/README.md

 ### 4. Schema Configuration

 The schema configuration will capture all of the information in the schemas on the page.
-It will set configure the pageName from the url path.
+It will configure the pageName from the url path.

 **Implementation:**